syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Editing.md

 ---
 layout: post
 title: Editing | SfDataGrid | Xamarin | Syncfusion
-description: Editing the cell values with SfDataGrid.
+description: Editing the cell values in the columns of the Xamarin.Forms DataGrid using the built-in editors.
+Programmatically edit the data and use the events to customize the editing.
 platform: xamarin
 control: SfDataGrid
 documentation: ug